ebzzry/ebzzry.github.io/src/en/emacs-haskell.md

 Haskell is a beautiful language.
 Let me just say that.
 It is one of those languages that was designed to be elegant and powerful.
 On the other side of the rainbow is Lisp and on the other side is Haskell.
-It’s not just because it is purely functional, statically typed, lazily evaluated, abounding with research, and has rich community.
+It’s not just because it is purely functional, statically typed, lazily evaluated, implements type classes powerfully, abounding with research, and has rich community.
 It is because it has all those.

 But with Haskell, things are different.
 You look at things from a different perspective.
 You go out of your comfort zones.
 You become curious what’s all